The wedding cake is an essential element for a perfect wedding. A couple can choose a traditional Italian wedding cake or try new and exotic flavors.

 In order to offer their guests taste variety, some couples have different tiers of their wedding cake created in different flavors.
 Having different fillings in your wedding cake is great for giving your guests a choice!

 Wedding cakes vary in price and should be ordered well in advance of your big day.
 Normally the cake designer would bring the cake to the venue on the day of your wedding to set it up according to your instructions.
-Usually, the setting is decided beforehand with the wedding planner according to the venue’s policies.
+Usually, the setting is decided beforehand with the advice of the wedding planner according to the venue’s policies.

 The original article published in 2012 has been updated with photos from our events, I hope you enjoy them!